 In February 2010, the Parliament established a committee, the Committee System Review Committee, to conduct an inquiry and report on how the parliamentary oversight of legislation could be enhanced and how the existing parliamentary committee system could be strengthened to enhance accountability.
 The Committee tabled its report containing 55 recommendations on 15 December 2010.
 This committee recommended a system of portfolio committees which mirrored the various portfolio areas of government.

 The Government supported the majority of the committee recommendations.
 In February 2011, the Parliament established a select committee, the Committee of the Legislative Assembly, to consider the details of the new committee system.

 The Parliament of Queensland (Reform and Modernisation) Amendment Act 2011 was introduced on 5 April 2011 and received Royal Assent on 19 May 2011.

 The Act implemented a number of key reforms to the committee system including the establishment of a number of portfolio committees under Standing Orders to cover all areas of government activity, examine Appropriation Bills, other legislation and public accounts and public works.

 Membership of committees

 Members of committees are appointed by the Legislative Assembly at the commencement of each Parliament.
 The membership of each committee may change by resolution of the Legislative Assembly.
 Changes in membership are recorded in the Record of Proceedings of the Legislative Assembly.
-At present, each portfolio committee is made up of five government and two non-government Members.
+At present, each portfolio committee is made up of three government and three non-government Members.
 The chair of each portfolio committee is a government Member.

 Just as Parliament is open to the public, so also (with a few exceptions) are parliamentary committee proceedings.
 When committees conduct inquiries and call for public submissions, notices of inquiry and times and dates of hearings appear in the local press.